-Creating a seismic shift in the industry, this new method of filming uses advanced techniques to flawlessly sync physical and digital sets in real-time for a fully immersive filmmaking experience.
+LED Screen Virtual Production is creating a seismic shift in the industry, this new method of filming uses advanced techniques to flawlessly sync physical and digital sets in real-time for a fully immersive filmmaking experience.

 LED Screen Virtual production was thrust into the limelight with the making of The Lion King (2019), and more recently, The Mandalorian (2019), providing a solution to an infamous VFX dilemma – how to efficiently and effectively direct a story when the virtual elements cannot be seen by the actors or director.

 It is the process of seamlessly combining computer graphics and live footage in real-time, allowing stylistic decisions relating to composition, VFX and animations to be made right then and there on set.
-Combining the sheer power and flexibility of game engines, such as Unity and Unreal Engine, along with the visualisation properties of VR, virtual production has the ability to completely redefine creative workflows of film-making.
+Combining the sheer power and flexibility of game engines, such Unreal Engine, along with the visualisation properties of VR, virtual production has the ability to completely redefine creative workflows of film-making.